 It might not be a new trend, but rosé’s set to stay.
-Sales of rosé increased 14% over the past year at Berry Bros. & Rudd – and they’re predicting even more growth in the coming year.
+Sales of rosé increased 14 per cent over the past year at Berry Bros. & Rudd – and they’re predicting even more growth in the coming year.
 “While it is predominantly the paler styles of wine that are seeing the fastest growth, Provence Rosé is now as familiar to consumers as other popular wine styles including for instance, Prosecco and New Zealand Sauvignon Blanc,” says Davy Źyw, Wine Buyer.
 He predicts 2019 will continue to see the rising demand for Provence Rosé with increasingly popular large-format bottles adorning alfresco dining tables and picnic blankets.
 Growing numbers of copycat styles from the New-World as well as impersonations from other Old-World countries will continue to appear on shelves.

 “In the past, “own-label” wines may have been seen as an uninteresting option – our customers disagree” says Will Wrightson, Team Leader at Berry Bros. & Rudd’s London shop at 63 Pall Mall.
-“Over the past year, Berry Bros. & Rudd has seen growth in sales of its Own Selection wines of 15% as customers look for benchmark examples of wines which they can depend on.
+“Over the past year, Berry Bros. & Rudd has seen growth in sales of its Own Selection wines of 15 per cent as customers look for benchmark examples of wines which they can depend on.
 Good Ordinary Claret remains the company’s best-selling (and arguably best- value) wine.
 With exciting additions planned for the range in 2019, we predict significant growth in the own-label category.”